 Adding mailing lists to your main domain

 You may be wondering if you can define a list like list@mydomain.tld, where mydomain.tld is a virtual domain with ordinary qmail/vpopmail users and with its own .qmail-default file.
 The answer is yes.
-Just create the dot-qmail file with the name that you want to assign to the list, call Mailman in the usual way and you're done:
+Just create the dot-qmail file with the name that you want to assign to the list and call Mailman in the usual way.

 Known issues